Your weekly update from our public affairs team on all the latest developments and debates in Parliament and across Whitehall.

 If there are any system failures or problems with specific parts of the application process, users will not be able to complete or submit applications.

-This will not only impact clients but also the user’s ability to complete their work efficiently.
+This will not only impact clients but also users' ability to complete their work efficiently.

 The consultation closed on 10 September 2020.

-We will be continuing to host the Probate User Group meetings with HMCTS and other legal professional bodies to keep the probate service under review.
-Our next meeting is scheduled to take place on 22 September 2020.
+We'll be continuing to host the Probate User Group meetings with HMCTS and other legal professional bodies to keep the probate service under review.